marcosviniciusjau/Tcc_Greenlife/README.md

 </div>

-### - Projeto de Conclusão de Curso em PHP usando o MySQL de um mercado online vegano
+### - Final Course Project in PHP using MySQL for an online vegan market.

-# OBJETIVO DO SITE
+# WEBSITE OBJECTIVE:
-### - Fazer a compra de um produto através da plataforma pag seguro usando HTML e CSS para o front-end, e com a capacidade de salvar os dados no MySQL
+### - Enable product purchases through the PagSeguro platform using HTML and CSS for the front-end.

-## Demostração
+Include the capability to save transaction data in MySQL.L

-Demostração
+## This is the demonstration video:

 https://user-images.githubusercontent.com/82465988/213827366-e41d13ae-13d9-45cc-a542-cc6738de91a8.mp4